Mapping Network Storage

 If your S: drive is not mapped automatically, you can follow the steps below to get connected.

-Explorer"
+"File Explorer"

-not open to that folder
+to that folder

 - Windows 10: Expand the Ribbon (1), ensure you are on the "Computer" tab (2) and select